 Dumaguete, the City of Gentle People also known as the University Town.
 But aside from studying and learning, it also has a lot of tourist sites to offer.
 It is the nearest entry point to Siquijor, dubbed as the Island of Fire, Mystery and Witchcraft.

-Caution: This travel guide will excite you and will definitely exhaust you if you follow our itinerary.
-But it will surely show you what Dumaguete and Siquijor has to offer.
+Caution: This travel guide will excite you and will exhaust you if you follow our itinerary.
+But it will surely show you what Dumaguete and Siquijor have to offer.

 How to get there